Statement

 Allogeneic stem cells are those where the donor and recipient are different individuals from the same species.

 There is currently a great deal of research taking place into stem cell therapies in both human and veterinary medicine.
-However, currently the only approved medical use of stem cells in the United Kingdom is bone marrow transplantation (Centre for Regenerative Medicine).
-Other stem cell treatments being used in human medicine, including emergency skin grafts using skin (epidermal) stem cells and repairing the cornea of the eye using limbal stem cells, are still undergoing clinical trials.
+However, currently the most established medical use of stem cells in humans in the United Kingdom is bone marrow transplantation with haematopoietic stem cells.
+Other stem cell treatments being used in human medicine, include emergency skin grafts using skin (epidermal) stem cells and repairing the cornea of the eye using limbal stem cells.

 Provenance